-EDUC 635-3 Educating Exceptional Students An

-examination of the nature and characteristics of exceptional students and a review of current theory and research concerned with accommodating their special needs in a variety of educational environments; for example, counselling or instructional environments.
+EDUC 635-3 Educating Exceptional Students An examination of the nature and characteristics of exceptional students and a review of current theory and research concerned with accommodating their special needs in a variety of educational environments; for example, counselling or instructional environments.

-EDUC 636-3 Language Disabilities A review of disabilities of oral language, reading, and written expression, and their implications for students' learning.
-Strategies for assessment, planning, teaching, and intervention will be addressed.
+EDUC 636-3 Language and Learning Disabilities In this course, we will review current theoretical and research literature on language-based learning disabilities, including disabilities of oral language, reading, and written expression, and their implications for students' learning.
+Strategies for assessment, planning, teaching, and intervention for preschool, school-aged, and adult learners will be addressed.